 THIS DATE IN HISTORY: July 2

-It's a day to remember for Hall of Fame goaltender Ed Belfour.
+It's a day to remember for Hall of Fame goalie Ed Belfour.

 2002: Exactly five years after signing with Dallas, Belfour joins the Toronto Maple Leafs, again as a free agent.
 He plays three seasons with Toronto, where he earns his 400th NHL victory and later gets his 448th win to move into second place behind Patrick Roy on the NHL's all-time list.
-Belfour ties a Stanley Cup Playoff record in 2004 when he has three shutouts in one playoff series and finishes 93-61-15 with Toronto.
+Belfour ties a Stanley Cup Playoff record in 2004 when he has three shutouts in one playoff series and finishes 93-61-4 with 11 ties for Toronto.

 1979: Joe Thornton is born in London, Ontario.
 He becomes the first player taken (by the Boston Bruins) in the 1997 NHL Draft but blossoms after being traded to the San Jose Sharks on Nov.
 30, 2005.
-Thornton finishes the 2005-06 season with a League-leading 125 points (29 goals, 96 assists), making him the first player to win the scoring title playing for two teams.
-His 1,427 regular-season points (397 goals, 1,030 assists) through 2017-18 are 16th all-time.
+Thornton finishes the 2005-06 season with a League-leading 125 points (29 goals, 96 assists), making him the first player to win the NHL scoring title playing for two teams.
+His 1,478 regular-season points (413 goals, 1,065 assists) through 2018-19 are 14th all-time.
 He helps the Sharks reach the Stanley Cup Final for the first time in their 25-year history in 2016, though they lose to the Pittsburgh Penguins in six games.

 Thornton celebrates his 39th birthday in 2018 by signing a one-year contract; he surpasses the 400-goal and 1,500-game milestones during the 2018-19 season.